Thorbias/brainbug/fiber.md

 Technically the switch was super simple.
 Actually I was a bit nervous if I what strand inbetween Telekom and 1&1 without a reliable internet for several days.
 But to my suprise the switch was almost seamless with only one click that I had to do - ok maybe a bit more but really really simple.
 I could reuse my Telekom Glasfaser Modem 2 without any changes to the configuration.
 On the day of the ISP switch I had to insert my Modem ID in a 1&1 webpage.
 And in my Fritzbox 7530AX I only had to change one single parameter: the internet provider from Telekom to 1&1.
 That's it!

+Afterwards I had some strange hick ups in my ethernet based connection from my dual-booat windows/bazzite set up.
+On both systems my Realtek GBE network interface was set as 100Mbit and thus really limited to 100Mbit speed on my test.
+After resetting my network stuff (Fritzbox, Switch etc.) everything got back to normal.
+So no need for driver updates etc. this time - puh.